-This prospectus relates to the issuance by us of an aggregate of up to 110,898,382 shares of our Class A Common Stock, \$0.0001 par value per share ("Class A Common Stock"), consisting of (i) 7,000,000 shares of Class A Common Stock issuable upon exercise of warrants originally issued in a private placement (the "Private Placement Warrants") in connection with the initial public offering of Silver Spike Acquisition Corp. ("Silver Spike") by the holders thereof, (ii) 12,499,993 shares of Class A Common Stock issuable upon exercise of the public warrants originally issued in the initial public offering of Silver Spike (the "Public Warrants" and together with the Private Placement Warrants, the "Warrants") by the holders thereof, (iii) 65,502,347 shares of Class A Common Stock issuable upon exchange of Class A units representing limited liability company interests of WM Holding Company, LLC ("WMH LLC" and such units, the "Class A Units") combined with an equivalent number of shares of Class V Common Stock, par value \$0.0001 per share (together with the Class A Units, the "Paired Interests") and (iv) 25,896,042 shares of Class A Common Stock issuable upon exchange of Class A MH LLC ("Class P Units" and together with the Class A Units, the "Units").
+This prospectus relates to the issuance by us of an aggregate of up to 110,898,382 shares of our Class A Common Stock, \$0.0001 par value per share ("Class A Common Stock"), consisting of (i) 7,000,000 shares of Class A Common Stock issuable upon exercise of warrants originally issued in a private placement (the "Private Placement Warrants") in connection with the initial public offering of Silver Spike Acquisition Corp. ("Silver Spike") by the holders thereof, (ii) 12,499,993 shares of Class A Common Stock issuable upon exercise of the public warrants originally issued in the initial public offering of Silver Spike (the "Public Warrants" and together with the Private Placement Warrants, the "Warrants") by the holders thereof, (iii) 65,502,347 shares of Class A Common Stock issuable upon exchange of Class A units representing limited liability company interests of WM Holding Company, LLC ("WMH LLC" and such units, the "Class A Units") combined with an equivalent number of shares of Class V Common Stock, par value \$0.0001 per share (together with the Class A Units, the "Paired Interests") and (iv) 25,896,042 shares of Class A Common Stock issuable upon exchange of Class A Units".
 We will receive the proceeds from any exercise of any Warrants for cash.

-This prospectus also relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of up to (a) 105,014,011 shares of Class A Common Stock, consisting of (i) 38,750,000 issued and outstanding shares of Class A Common Stock, (ii) 59,264,011 shares of Class A Common Stock issuable upon exchange of such Selling Securityholder's Paired Interests or Class P Units, and (iii) 7,000,000 shares of Class A Common Stock issuable upon exchange of such Selling Securityholder's Paired Interests or Class P Units, and (b) 7,000,000 Private Placement Warrants.
-We will not receive any proceeds from the sale of shares of Class A Common Stock or Warrants by the Selling Securityholder's pursuant to this prospectus.
+This prospectus also relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of up to (a) 105,014,011 shares of Class A Common Stock, consisting of (i) 38,750,000 issued and outstanding shares of Class A Common Stock, (ii) 59,264,011 shares of Class A Common Stock issuable upon exchange of such Selling Securityholder's Paired Interests or Class P Units, and (iii) 7,000,000 shares of Class A Common Stock issuable upon exchange of such Selling Securityholder's of the Private Placement Warrants and (b) 7,000,000 Private Placement Warrants.
+We will not receive any proceeds from the sale of shares of Class A Common Stock or Warrants by the Selling Securityholders pursuant to this prospectus.
 However, we will pay the expenses, other than underwriting discounts and commissions and expenses incurred by the Selling Securityholders for brokerage, accounting, tax or legal services or any other expenses incurred by the Selling Securityholders in disposing of the securities, associated with the sale of securities pursuant to this prospectus.